eriqande/con-gen-csu/assignments/008-hard-filter-gatk-vcfs/README.md

-# Simple Snakemake Maneuvers Homework
+# GATK Hard Filtering and Miss-Marking with Snakemake

 This homework should not be terribly difficult and it should not require any hefty computation, so long as you have the `results` from your previous